marklailai/github.io/TradeBot/freqT/SM - Tech Indicators.md

 - **In Freqtrade**: Commonly used for trend following strategies

 #### Exponential Moving Average (EMA)
+> The **EMA** is a type of moving average used in technical analysis that places greater weight on more recent price data, making it more responsive to new information compared to the Simple Moving Average (SMA).
+>
+> Because it emphasizes recent prices, the EMA reacts faster to recent price changes, which makes it a popular tool for traders who want to identify trends or potential entry and exit points more quickly.

 ```python
 dataframe['ema9'] = ta.EMA(dataframe, timeperiod=9)
 dataframe['ema21'] = ta.EMA(dataframe, timeperiod=21)